 What is the cervical cap and how does it work?

 The cervical cap is a soft dome-shaped cup made of silicone, with a firm rounded rim.
 The rim fits tightly around the base of your cervix.
 The cap forms a physical barrier to stop sperm from reaching your uterus but it does not perfectly stop sperm.
 Spermicide must always be used with the cervical cap to kill or prevent the sperm from moving.
 When used correctly, the cervical cap and spermicide work to prevent pregnancy.
 The FemCap is the only brand of cervical cap that is currently available in Europe, Canada, and the United States.

-Why do some women choose the cervical cap as their method of birth control?
+Why do some people choose the cervical cap as their method of birth control?

-Some women choose to use the cervical cap to prevent pregnancy because it does not contain hormone medicine so it may be a good option for women with chronic medical conditions or for those who cannot take hormones such as estrogen or progesterone.
-The cervical cap is reasonably priced and effective right away when placed over a woman’s cervix, however, it does take practice to use it and a woman must be very careful to use it properly in order for it to be effective.
+Some people choose to use the cervical cap to prevent pregnancy because it does not contain hormone medicine.
+It may be a good option for those with chronic medical conditions or for those who cannot take hormones such as estrogen or progesterone.
+The cervical cap is reasonably priced and effective right away when placed over the cervix, however, it does take practice to use it, and it must be properly placed in order for it to be effective.
 The cervical cap is only effective when used with a spermicide.

 Does the cervical cap protect against STIs?

 No. This is why it is important to use condoms for STI and HIV protection.